Too many vendors means too many gaps. Here's how Ohio businesses are simplifying their technology vendor stack — and what to look for in each layer.

 The minimum your vendor stack should include:

-If you are fully in the cloud, running a hybrid environment, or still on-premise for some workloads, your infrastructure vendor choices affect your recovery time when something goes wrong — and something always eventually goes wrong.
+Whether you're fully in the cloud, running a hybrid environment, or still on-premise for some workloads, your infrastructure vendor choices affect your recovery time when something goes wrong — and something always eventually goes wrong.

 There's no magic number, but here's a useful test: if something breaks at 2am, can you identify which vendor owns the problem in under 5 minutes?
 If the answer is no, your stack is too fragmented.